SophiaH67/SolarisBot/README.md

   - Allow users to select roles from groups using a intuitive system, each group can be restricted to a role aswell
 - **User Analysis**
   - Automatically scan a users legitimacy on join and set up automatic actions and warnings
+- **RegEx Channels**
+  - Enforce a regex in any channel and punish violations